Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Conclusion

 \section{Conclusion}

 Riemannian metrics are foundations for Riemannian learning algorithms.
-In this paper, we proposed a general framework for designing Riemannian metrics on arbitrary manifolds by pullback metrics.
-According to this framework, adaptive Riemannian metrics were introduced for SPD matrices learning.
+In this paper, we propose a general framework for characterizing PEMs on SPD manifolds.
+According to this framework, we extend LEM into ALEMs for SPD matrix learning.
 We also present comprehensive and rigorous theories of our metrics.
-Extensive experiments indicate that SPD deep networks can benefit from our metrics.
-Finally, we would like to point out some future avenues based on this framework.
-The transformation and activation layers in SPD networks might be re-designed based on our metrics.
-Similar to \cref{coro:mlog_spd_properties}, LCM can be also transferred into an adaptive version as well.
-Following the general framework in \cref{lem:pro_by_bijection}, it is also possible to design Riemannian metrics on other manifolds, like Grassmannian manifolds.
+Extensive experiments indicate that SPD deep networks can benefit from our metrics. \cref{eq:lcm_pullback_map} indicates that LCM is pulled back by Cholesky decomposition and diagonal logarithm.
+Therefore, as a future avenue, the discussions in this paper can be readily transferred to LCM.